 Here you can see a second coat beginning to get applied over the first.
 Note the difference in color between the wet Ardex vs. the lighter stuff (that’s how it dries).
 We actually think once we seal it, it’ll get closer to the wet color though, so that should be interesting to see.

 Here’s a shot of our final counters (well, pre-sealing).
 You can see it’s still not perfect, which everyone notes is one of the charms of this Ardex technique.
-You definitely get that sort of imperfect, industrial look.
-But it definitely feels more solid & stone-like, as opposed to plastic-y like laminate.
+You get that sort of imperfect, industrial look, but it definitely feels more solid & stone-like (as opposed to plastic-y like laminate).

 I’ll admit that I had to come around to the idea of appreciating the flaws of the finish.
 Sherry was immediately charmed by it, but the perfectionist in me resented the fact that this type of project doesn’t yield perfectly uniform results.
 I think once we seal it I’ll appreciate it even more (that will darken it a little and remove the chalky finish in favor of a more polished look) so I’m really looking forward to that.